 The KTM handled beautifully, was fast, powerful, reliable, balanced, looked the part and with the beautiful titanium Akropovik exhausts sounded absolutely glorious.
 Of course KTM were dominating (and have continued to do so) all the motorcycle rally competitions around the world, including the famous Dakar Rally and so my decision was an easy one.
-All I had to do was fit it out with panniers and away I go…or so I thought.

 A motorcycle is of course the most obvious thing you have to buy and probably the most expensive single item.
-I also needed a decent helmet, boots, gloves, motorcycle adventure trousers and jacket, panniers, duffel bag, camping gear, cooking gear, and perhaps some oil and maintenance tools!
+I also needed a decent helmet, protective boots, gloves, motorcycle adventure trousers and jacket, panniers, a duffel bag, camping gear, cooking gear, and perhaps some oil and maintenance tools!
 All these things add up.

 I really liked the KTM orange funky riding gear, but it was way too expensive and so I found some cheap three layer trousers and jacket (water proof lining, detachable warmth layer, outer tough material, and some basic internal amour) from a local manufacturer called Lookwell.
 As it turned out it did look well, I thought, but wasn’t very warm, and certainly wasn’t very waterproof.
 That said, in Africa it did the job most of the time, and I lived in it for months on end and for many years.

-Only years later did I realize that an initial investment in some higher quality, lighter and more comfortable riding gear with better protection might have been a wise idea.
+Only years later did I realize that an initial investment in some higher quality, lighter and more comfortable riding gear with better protection might have been a wiser idea.
 I really like Rev ‘It and Klim motorcycling riding equipment, but then again I also like Ferraris and fine wine.
 I guess we all have to live within our means.

 So nothing left than to get going.
 It really was that simple.